“Come, You Who are Blessed”

 There are three views that surface when talking about “this age” as Christ’s enemies are brought into subjugation:

-This view maintains that there will actually be a period of one thousand years in the future where there will be an earthly fulfillment of Christ’s reign fulfilling the promise of Israel.
-This view is strongly supported by scriptures from Revelation, Chapter 20.
+This view maintains that there will actually be a period of one thousand years in the future where people will witness an earthly fulfillment of Christ’s reign fulfilling the promise of Israel.
+This view is based upon Revelation, Chapter 20.

 Rev 20:1-15